 The Forest section of this walkthrough (from around 28:00) shows the trail, the terrain and the level of detail better than any photo:

 The town is flat, stroller-friendly, and accessible with every ticket type.
-The centerpiece is a working Pokémon Center: your group hands a tray of six Poké Balls (satisfyingly heavy — about 1.5kg) to Nurse Joy, the healing machine plays the exact jingle from the games, and on some days there’s even a birthday version of the ceremony.
-If you bring your own Pokémon plush — a beloved local custom, see tips below — the staff will ‘heal’ it for you at the counter.
+The centerpiece is a working Pokémon Center: your group hands a tray of six Poké Balls (satisfyingly heavy — about 1.5kg) to the nurse, the healing machine plays the exact jingle from the games, and on some days there's a birthday version of the ceremony.
+If you bring your own Pokémon plush — a beloved local custom, see tips below — the staff will 'heal' it for you at the counter.

-Whoever is announced in the app that day (Clefairy, Growlithe, Psyduck, Vulpix, Slowpoke, Gengar, Lapras, Dragonite and Blissey are in the announced roster), characters wander the town almost constantly, and the interactions are unusually generous — hugs, high-fives, no formal queue.
-More on why this matters in the next section.
+Characters wander the town almost constantly (that day's roster is announced in the app — Clefairy, Growlithe, Psyduck, Vulpix, Slowpoke, Gengar, Lapras, Dragonite and Blissey have all appeared), and the interactions are unusually generous — hugs, high-fives, no formal queue.

 Don't miss

-The meet-and-greet house is the single most oversubscribed thing in the park — and multiple Japanese visitors who failed to get it report the same surprising conclusion: it barely matters.
-The town greetings are so frequent and so generous that one visitor described losing the reservation race, then spending the day hugging and high-fiving Pokémon in the streets anyway, saying she forgot the disappointment ‘within minutes’.
-Certain Pokémon only appear inside the Fureai House, so it’s still worth trying for — but do not let it decide whether the trip was worth it.
+The meet-and-greet house (Pokémon Playhouse — Fureai House in Japanese) is the single most oversubscribed thing in the park — and multiple Japanese visitors who failed to get it report the same surprising conclusion: it barely matters.
+The town greetings are so frequent and generous that one visitor described losing the reservation race, then spending the day hugging and high-fiving Pokémon in the streets anyway, forgetting the disappointment 'within minutes'.
+Certain Pokémon only appear inside the Playhouse, so it's still worth trying for — but don't let it decide whether the trip was worth it.

 Food: what to eat and when

-Four main food spots, all takeaway-style: Pikachu’s Onigiri shop (rice ball trays with karaage — the ginger side dish gets rave reviews, trays come in 5 random Pikachu designs), Altaria’s Rest Kitchen (baguette sandwiches, chunky soups, a much-loved spinach fried potato), the Eievui Café (latte art, cream buns, ice cream bars), and the Snorlax popcorn stand (BBQ and milk-caramel flavors; the ¥4,500 Snorlax bucket comes with a Poké-whistle strap and a warning — full of popcorn, the big guy is top-heavy and will tip over).
+Four main food spots, all takeaway-style: Pikachu's Onigiri shop (rice-ball trays with karaage — the ginger side dish gets rave reviews; trays come in 5 random Pikachu designs), Altaria's Rest Kitchen (baguette sandwiches, chunky soups, a much-loved spinach fried potato), the Eievui Café (latte art, cream buns, ice cream bars), and the Snorlax popcorn stand (BBQ and milk-caramel; the big Snorlax bucket — about ¥4,500 by visitor reports — comes with a Poké-whistle strap and a warning: full of popcorn, the big guy is top-heavy and tips over).

-- Eat early or late.
+Eat early or late.
 The lunch rush is intense, popular items sell out (the special drinks at the Friendly Shop were gone by 14:00 on one visit), and — the biggest complaint about the whole park — seating is genuinely scarce.
-Tables exist behind the Pokémon Center and the Friendly Shop, plus a few benches; many people eat standing at peak times.
+The in-game drinks (Fresh Water, Soda Pop, Lemonade — around ¥200–350 by visitor reports) are at the Friendly Shop, and the themed vending machines around town sell drinks where you pick your label design.
+One honesty note: the official site publishes no food or drink prices at all — every figure in this section is visitor-reported.

 Shopping: the one-checkout rule and the pin badge game